-Just before the 2013 Beaver Creek Fire broke out this trail under went a transformation.
+Just before the 2013 Beaver Creek Fire broke out this ridge line trail underwent a transformation.
 The route was reconfigured and rebuilt in 2012 and 2013 by the Ketchum Ranger District.
 In its former incarnation as the Warm Springs Ridge Trail the route was mostly known as one to be avoided.
 Some horseback riders and motorcyclists enjoyed the trail, but many a motorcyclist and equestrian swore it off after one passing.
 The trail took very direct lines as it traversed the ridge lines between the Baker Creek and Warm Springs drainages.
 In 2012 and early 2013 the Ketchum Ranger District and its partners rebuilt the trail and rechristened it the Osberg Ridgeline Trail #147.
 The new route is more reasonably graded, yet it remains a challenging 12-mile trail that traverses along the divide at around the 9,000 foot mark.

 Unfortunately, the newly reshaped trail was only available for the public's enjoyment for a short while, as the Beaver Creek Fire soon consumed the new singletrack.
 Despite its short-lived life, the rerouted trail received high praise from the trail using public.
 Mountain bikers were especially fond of the many options for longer rides its rebuilding opened up.

 The trail follows the ridge on the south side of the Baker Creek drainage north of Ketchum.
-It begins at the Baker Lake Trailhead, eight miles up, and at the end of Baker Creek Road, and connects to the Castle Creek, Barr Gulch, Alden Gulch, Rooks Creek, Fox Peak and Adams Rib trails.
-Be advised that areas of he Castle Creek, Barr Gulch, Alden Gulch and Rooks Creek trails remain damaged by the fire.
+It begins at the Baker Lake Trailhead, eight miles up, and at the end of Baker Creek Road.
+The trail makes connects to the Castle Creek, Barr Gulch, Alden Gulch, Rooks Creek, Fox Peak and Adams Rib trails.